 Stylish Riverside Living in Gastronomic Lyon

-The majestic French city of Lyon has evolved around two rivers, the Rhône and Saône, giving it a unique waterside vibe.
-Lyon’s riverbanks are lined with classy cafés and restaurants which are the perfect place to relax and watch life pass by.
+The majestic city of Lyon in the Auvergne-Rhône-Alpes region, has evolved around two rivers, the Rhône and Saône, giving it a unique waterside vibe, in a strategic area of the country, not far from the French Alps and with the coast down the A6 motorway.
+Lyon’s riverbanks are lined with classy cafés and restaurants, which are the perfect place to relax and watch life pass by.

-Many of the factories of Confluence may have made way for cutting edge architecture and modern apartments but Lyon is still an important technical and industrial hub where biotech companies, software start-ups, financial institutions and chemical firms provide plenty of work for the residents of France’s second largest urban area.
+Many of Confluence’s factories may have been replaced by cutting-edge architecture and modern apartments, but Lyon is still an important technical and industrial hub where biotech companies, software start-ups, financial institutions, and chemical firms provide plenty of work for the residents of France’s second-largest urban area.

 One of Lyon’s big attractions for businesses is its accessibility.
-Lyon-Saint Exupéry Airport is a base for domestic and international flights and serves the whole Auvergne-Rhône-Alpes region.
-There is also the Rhônexpress tram which links the airport to the city’s main business district within half an hour and the city is connected to France’s TGV network.
+Lyon-Saint Exupéry Airport is a base for domestic and international flights and serves the whole region.
+There is also the Rhônexpress tram, which links the airport to the city’s main business district within half an hour, and the city is connected to France’s TGV network.

 For anyone thinking of buying a property in Lyon, it is worth taking time to explore the city’s nine arrondissements which each have their own unique character, from the lively 1st arrondissement to the calmer 9th district.
 The city’s many historical and architectural features – plus a heritage that dates back over two millennia - have made it a UNESCO World Heritage Site.
 Museums, art galleries, theatres and the Opéra Nouvel help to keep its cultural heart beating.